johanix/draft-berra-dnsop-announce-scanner/draft-berra-dnsop-announce-scanner-00.md

 ## **2.1 Signaling Scanner Presence**

-To signal the presence of a CDS scanner that checks for CDS records every 60 minutes, a parent zone would publish the following DSYNC
+To signal the presence of a CDS scanner that checks for CDS records once every 24 hours, a parent zone would publish the following DSYNC
 record:

 parent.example.
-IN DSYNC CDS NOTIFY 60 .
+IN DSYNC CDS NOTIFY 1440 .

-The presence of this record informs the child operator that the parent zone operates a scanner for CDS records with a 60-minute interval.
+The presence of this record informs the child operator that the parent zone operates a scanner for CDS records with a 1440-minute (= 24h) interval.

 ## **2.2 Signaling Absence of a Scanner**